svandragt/wpdock/readme.md

-# WPDock - WordPress in 3 ways over Docker
+# WPDock - WordPress environments with reduced dependencies.

-A proof of concept, this is WordPress running on top of MariaDB served by PHP-FPM 8.1 behind Caddy.
+A proof of concept, the `main` branch is WordPress running on top of MariaDB served by PHP-FPM 8.1 behind Caddy.

 Alternative ways:
   1. the [`sqlite`](https://github.com/svandragt/wpdock/tree/php-builtin-server) branch  removes MariaDB as dependencies.